 When an insurance company doesn't think it can charge a rate that reflects the true risk for a driver at the limit set by the state, it will transfer the driver to the residual pool.
-North Carolina's Reinsurance Facility now covers a whopping 23.3 percent of the state's drivers - or 1.6 million people.
+North Carolina's Reinsurance Facility now covers around a whopping 25 percent of the state's drivers.
 This is the largest percentage of drivers insured in any state residual pool in the country.

 Because surcharges are incorporated into all premiums to help fund the pool, some consumer advocates have complained that the program punishes drivers with good driving records.
 But former North Carolina Insurance Commissioner Wayne Goodwin argues the system works.
-"Drivers in North Carolina are fortunate to have among the lowest average car insurance costs in the country, and the lowest in the South," he says.
+"Drivers in North Carolina are fortunate to have among the lowest average car insurance costs in the country," he says.
 "On top of that, they have an abundance of choices of coverage from more than 150 car insurance companies.
 Making drastic changes to our system would only benefit insurers' bottom lines and lead to higher rates for all North Carolina drivers."

 Teen Drivers in North Carolina

 Inform your insurer when your teenager is ready to begin driving and discuss ways to minimize the inevitable increase in your premium.
 For example, if you limit your child to driving your least expensive car, it may keep your rate down.